bruneleno/Color-Thief/README.md

-# Quickest Color Picker
+# Color Thief
-Launch it and it will copy the hex code of the next color you click.
-It has a little tooltip with the hex code as well.
+Launch it, from the start menu icon or from a shortcut of your choice, and it will copy the hex code of the next color you click.
+Simple as that.
 </br></br>

 # Support my work